 Breaking his back shortly after turning 18 (in 1971), Bob began his music career the next year recruited in to the Cecil Taylor Orchestra at Antioch College.
 He later passed the College Equivalency exam and went to Whittier Law School, where he wrote the first law review article on alternative energy.
 After passing the bar, he joined Jet Propulsion Laboratory’s Systems Analysis Section just days before Voyager’s flyby of Jupiter.
 The first music on Voyager’s Golden Record is the Brandenburg Concerto.
 In 1987 he received the Gold Medal for Best Original Music at the New York Film Festival while CEO and founder of a sustainable energy company.
 He holds 10 patents, has given away over 65 million milkweed and wildflower seeds to support the Monarch Butterfly and other pollinators.

-Lives in Carmel, California, with his wife, decorative arts scholar Martha Drexler Lynn, Ph.D.
+Lives in Carmel, California, with his wife, art historian Martha Drexler Lynn, Ph.D.

 Newspaper Article that Best Summarizes Me